 Schools may be closed due to inclement weather.
 Radio and television stations carry the news as soon as decisions are made.
-School closing announcements are also posted on the District's website, on the District's central office answering system at (770) 426-3300 and on social networking site Facebook and Twitter.
-Additionally, for those that are signed up for text alerts, a text message is sent to your phone.
-For more information about signing up for CCSD alerts, please contact the Office of Communications, Blackboard Connect administrator.
+School closing announcements are also posted on the District's website, on the District's central office answering system at (770) 426-3300 and on social networking site Facebook, Twitter and Instagram.
+Additionally, a text message is sent to your phone.
+For more Information about CCSD alerts, please contact the Office of Communications, CTLS administrator.